Freshwater-Marine Interaction Accounting

 Barbier et al. (2011) provide a comprehensive review of estuarine and coastal ecosystem service values, estimating global values in the range of USD 10,000-30,000 per hectare per year. ↩︎

-SEEA EA, Chapter 4 on ecosystem extent accounts; para 4.1: "Ecosystem extent is the size of an ecosystem asset." ↩︎
+SEEA EA (2021), Chapter 4 on ecosystem extent accounts; para 4.1: "Ecosystem extent is the size of an ecosystem asset." ↩︎

-SEEA EA, Chapter 5 on ecosystem condition accounts; para 5.1: "Ecosystem condition accounts provide a structured approach to recording and aggregating data describing the characteristics of ecosystem assets." ↩︎
+SEEA EA (2021), Chapter 5 on ecosystem condition accounts; para 5.1: "Ecosystem condition accounts provide a structured approach to recording and aggregating data describing the characteristics of ecosystem assets." ↩︎

-SEEA EA, Chapter 6 on ecosystem services; estuarine services span multiple SEEA service categories including regulating services, provisioning services, and cultural services. ↩︎
+SEEA EA (2021), Chapter 6 on ecosystem services; estuarine services span multiple SEEA service categories including regulating services, provisioning services, and cultural services. ↩︎

-SEEA Water (2012) provides the comprehensive framework for water resource accounting; its structure is designed for integration with the broader SEEA Central Framework and SEEA EA. ↩︎
+United Nations (2012), System of Environmental-Economic Accounting for Water (SEEA-Water).
+Its structure is designed for integration with the broader SEEA Central Framework and SEEA EA. ↩︎

-SEEA EA, para 4.5-4.8 on ecosystem accounting area delineation; the choice of spatial boundaries is a foundational decision affecting all subsequent accounts. ↩︎
+SEEA EA (2021), para 4.5-4.8 on ecosystem accounting area delineation; the choice of spatial boundaries is a foundational decision affecting all subsequent accounts. ↩︎